-WEL 195 - TOPICS IN WELDING: ORNAMENTAL WELDING (3 CR.)
+WEL 195 - TOPICS IN WELDING: GAS TUNGSTEN ARC WELDING (TIG) . . . .
+3 CR

-Introduces students to basic equipment, safety, and processes useful in the fabrication of welded ornamental objects.
+Introduces practical operations in the use of tungsten arc welding and equipment.
+Studies equipment operation setup, safety, and practice of GTAW (TIG).
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.

-WEL 195 - TOPICS IN WELDING: LAYOUT AND FITTING FOR WELDERS (3 CR.)
+WEL 195 - TOPICS IN WELDING: LAYOUT & FITTING FOR WELDERS . . . . . .
+3 CR

 Covers the application of formulas and calculations to the proper layout and fitting of metals in welding projects.
 Emphasizes the use of jigs, fixtures, and hand tools in metal fabrication and assembly along with fabrication and safety procedures for hands-on and workplace projects.
 Prerequisite: WEL 120 or prior approval of the program head.
-Lecture 2 hours per week.
-Laboratory 3 hours per week.
+Lecture 2 hours.
+Laboratory 3 hours.
 Total 5 hours per week.